DhruvTrehan/Data-Structure-and-algorithm/README.md

    3. Post-Order Traversal ( LEFT - > RIGHT - > ROOT )
    4. Level-Order Traversal ( Recursive Approach )

    A skew tree is one where each root node has one child node or no node.
 In case of a Skew Tree, it takes O(n) time to calculate the value or the hieght of the given tree.

+   Some common problems in the Binary Tree:

+   1. Counting Number of Nodes in the Binary Tree
+   2. Finding the longest chord in the Binary Tree
+   3. Binary Tree Sum Replacement
+   4. Height Balanced Binary Tree
+   5. Nodes at Distance K from Given Node
+   6. Lowest Common Ancestor
+   7. Maximum Sum Path from Any Node to Node
+   8. Shortest Distance between the Nodes of the Binary Tree